penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

 ## Bottleneck
 * Is text pre-processing (e.g. remove stop words, remove punctuation, remove bad characters) neccessary?
-* Is there any useless , redundant or invalid information about the reviews?
+* Tokenise in character-level or word-level?
 * Do every reviews have sentiment words or charateristic of polarity?
-* Does this dataset exist a imbalance problem?
+* Does this dataset exist an imbalance problem?

 ## Flow Chart of Text Classification
 ![FlowChart](https://github.com/penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/blob/master/image/flowChart.jpg)